 1. Kilbeggan Irish Coffee

-Ingredients: 1 ½ part Kilbeggan Blended or Single Grain Irish Whiskey, 1 tablespoon of brown sugar syrup (2:1 sugar to water), 3 parts medium to dark roast coffee, Float lightly whipped heavy cream and top with grated nutmeg.
+Ingredients: 1 ½ parts Kilbeggan Blended or Single Grain Irish Whiskey, 1 tablespoon of brown sugar syrup (2:1 sugar to water), 3 parts medium to dark roast coffee, float lightly whipped heavy cream and top with grated nutmeg.

 2. The Brosna Sour